electric-sql/electric/docs/deployment/digital-ocean.md

 You need to connect to your new Droplet once using `ssh` in order to verify the authenticity of host and add its public key to the local `known_hosts` file.

 :::tip
-If you get the "Conncetion refused" error when you try to ssh into the Droplet using its public IP address, wait a couple of minutes to allow the Droplet to finish its initialization.
+If you get the "Connection refused" error when you try to ssh into the Droplet using its public IP address, wait a couple of minutes to allow the Droplet to finish its initialization.
 :::

 ```shell